Long-Running Music Box Restaurant Moves To New Cedar Square, Eventually Becomes Home To Golden Lion

 The restaurant has been completely remodeled and redecorated.
 The color scheme has been done in green and cream.
 The drapes and other parts of the restaurant are trimmed with musical designs.

-The name “Music Box” was a tribute to Ray’s love for music as he was a popular musician and lead an orchestra playing various venues all over Northern New York including the Woodruff and Brownville Hotels.
-He would also serve as President of the Local 734 Musician’s Union for a number of years along with operating the restaurant.
-Prior to that, Ray lead the Avon Symphony Orchestra which would play matinees at the Avon Theater.
+The name “Music Box” was a tribute to Ray’s love for music, as he was a popular musician and led an orchestra playing various venues all over Northern New York, including the Woodruff and Brownville Hotels.
+He also served as president of the Local 734 Musicians’ Union for many years and operated the restaurant.
+Before that, Ray led the Avon Symphony Orchestra, which played matinees at the Avon Theater.

-On December 5, 1958, Ray LaBounty’s Music Box Restaurant, Inc., would be sold to Mr. and Mrs. Harold C. Dains.
+On December 5, 1958, Ray LaBounty’s Music Box Restaurant, Inc., was sold to Mr. and Mrs. Harold C. Dains.
 It was reported in the Daily Times that–

 The new owners will specialize on meals and banquets.
 They will continue to have dancing at the restaurant, as has been the practice under the management of Mrs. and Mrs. LaBounty.

-In 1965, Mr. and Mrs. Raymond R. Myers would purchase the property where the Music Box operated under a lease.
-The couple, who also operated the Brown Shanty on Mill Street, planned to have a grand opening for the restaurant while continuing to operate their business on Mill Street.
+In 1965, Mr. and Mrs. Raymond R. Myers purchased the property where the Music Box operated under a lease.
+The couple, who also operated the Brown Shanty on Mill Street, planned to have a grand opening for the restaurant while continuing to manage their business on Mill Street.

 Interestingly, the Myers’ (also spelled Meyers) request for a liquor license for their newly purchased restaurant, to be named the following year “Judy’s Wishing Well,” was turned down specifically because they already were granted one for their Brown Shanty location.
 Meanwhile, the Dains were approved for their liquor license in moving the Music Box to the former Thruway Market at 1250 Arsenal Street.

-In 1967, Harold Dains would take advantage of the new construction occurring on Arsenal Street to relocate the Music Box yet again.
+In 1967, Harold Dains took advantage of the new construction occurring on Arsenal Street to relocate the Music Box yet again.
 Situated in what was to be called Cedar Square, the new facility would have a capacity for 210 and feature an open charcoal broiling pit in the dining room.
-Mr. Dains would also take advantage of the relocation to officially changing the restaurant’s name to Harold’s Music Box.
+Mr. Dains also took advantage of the relocation to officially change the restaurant’s name to Harold’s Music Box.

 Unfortunately, tragedy would strike the Dains only a year later when Mrs. Dains passed away after a stay in the hospital.
-A year later in 1970, Harold Dains passed away at the age of 58.
-The restaurant would continue in the location, owned by the Black River Valley Development Corp., but close in 1975 after which an auction was held for a complete dispersal of its contents.
+A year later, in 1970, Harold Dains passed away at the age of 58.
+The restaurant continued in the location, owned by the Black River Valley Development Corp., but closed in 1975, after which an auction was held for a complete dispersal of its contents.

 The Golden Lion Years (1977 – 1992)

-In 1976, the location would be purchased by Louis J. Willams and Richard Wells, who would also operate as manager, and open the following year as the Golden Lion.
-Mr. Williams, of Ogdensburg, added the property to his portfolio which included the popular Gran View Hotel and Restaurant.
-The Tippler Lounge would open initially, with the actual Golden Lion restaurant following a week later.
+In 1976, the location was purchased by Louis J. Williams and Richard Wells, who also operated as managers and opened the following year as the Golden Lion.
+Mr. Williams, of Ogdensburg, added the property to his portfolio, which included the popular Gran View Hotel and Restaurant.
+The Tippler Lounge opened initially, with the actual Golden Lion restaurant following a week later.

-The Golden Lion proved to be a hit, continuing the tradition of dancing, dining and bar at the location.
-It also proved to be a popular place for countless wedding and anniversary receptions, as well as civic and employer gatherings as well.
+The Golden Lion proved to be a hit, continuing the tradition of dancing, dining, and bar at the location.
+It also proved to be a popular place for countless wedding and anniversary receptions, as well as civic and employer gatherings.

 Of course, it was a hit with the burglars, too, who often targeted the previous establishment as well.
 Not barely a week after opening, burglars would hit the restaurant’s safe to the tune of $626.
 It was reported that Manager Richard Wells had yet to even be given the combination.